MonteLogic/MoL-blog-content/posts/categorized/work-project-notes/what-im-doing-notes/wid-currently-macro-1.md

 I got a debug tool with Replay.io so I will use the browser state to better write down Excalidraw flow diagrams.

+...

+## For now on

+Going to just check in on Expensify

+I am going to focus on my projects and make the 1.0s

+MySiddur and I would also like to make an app so I can measure my jump times and flys way better.

+I would also like to blog more about pro-natalism

+On that pro-natalism tip, I would like to get the workaway thing going good viz. the plan of working 80+ hours with overtime with an employer with deep pockets, then at the end of the 6 months or however long you could get like 50k and then you take that down to one of the magic living zones and live like a Litvak.

+Workaway -
+Get welding certs
+Get nuclear work certs

+You need to break into the industry so you're going to need contacts.